marcodigennaro/CLF-C02/Cheat_Sheet.md

 ### Intro
 - 3 Deployment Methods: Private, Public, Hybrid
-- 3 types of CC: Infrastructure-as-a-Service (IaaS), Platforms-as-a-Service (PaaS), and Software-as-a-Service (SaaS)
+- 3 types of CC: Infrastructure as a Service (IaaS), Platforms as a Service (PaaS), and Software as a Service (SaaS)
 - 5 Characteristics of CC
 - 4 Benefits of CC: Agility, Elasticity, Cost Savings, Deploy globally in minutes